Solving variational inequalities with Stochastic Mirror-Prox algorithm: Preliminaries and Problem of interest

 The optimal values $\Opt(P)$ and $\Opt(D)$ in these problems are equal, the set of saddle points of $\phi$ (i.e., the set of Nash equilibria of the underlying convex Nash problem) is exactly the direct product of the optimal sets of $(P)$ and $(D)$, and $\errNash(z_1,z_2)$ is nothing but the sum of non-optimalities of $z_1$, $z_2$ considered as approximate solutions to respective optimization problems:

-Finally, the ``trivial'' case $m=1$ of the convex Nash Equilibrium is the problem of minimizing a Lipschitz continuous convex function $\phi(z)=\phi_1(z_1)$ over the convex compact set $Z=Z_1$, In this case, the functional error becomes the usual residual in terms of the objective:

-In the sequel, we refer to the v.i. (\ref{VI}) coming from a convex Nash Equilibrium problem as {\sl Nash} v.i., and to the two just outlined particular cases of the Nash v.i. as the {\sl Saddle Point} and the {\sl Minimization} v.i., respectively.
-It is easy to verify that in the Saddle Point/Minimization case the functional error $\errNash(z)$ is $\geq \errvi(z)$; this is not necessary so for a general Nash v.i.
+In the sequel, we refer to the v.i. (\ref{VI}) coming from a convex Nash Equilibrium problem as {\sl Nash} v.i., and to the just outlined particular case as the {\sl Saddle Point} v.i.
+It is easy to verify that in the Saddle Point case the functional error $\errNash(z)$ is $\leq \errvi(z)$; this is not necessary so for a general Nash v.i.